Zoho CRM Review: Determine Whether It’s a Fit for You

 Two more versions of Zoho CRM are available.
 Bigin by Zoho CRM is geared toward small businesses with an emphasis on pipeline management.
 A free version exists, along with a couple of paid tiers ranging between $7 and $12 per user, per month.
 Zoho CRM Plus is billed as a customer experience platform designed for enterprises wanting to unify their sales, marketing, and support teams.
 It starts at $57 per user, per month with a 30-day trial.

-Zoho CRM Add-Ons
+Popular Zoho CRM Integrations

 Zoho has a large library of apps, many of which can be incorporated into Zoho CRM.
 Some are free to integrate, but with limited capabilities — you can pay an additional fee for wider functionality.
 Prices span between $3 and $455 per month, with select products priced via quote only.
 Below are some of Zoho’s most popular CRM add-ons, or browse the entire Zoho product library.